WINDHOUND PORTRAIT SESSIONS

 Schedule a call on a day and time that’s convenient for you.
 We’ll discuss your furry friend, session goals, artwork options and typical pet portrait investment.
 It’s an opportunity to make sure I’m the right photographer for you.

-See FAQ’s below for some of the most common questions about a pet session.
+Scroll down for FAQ’s of the most common questions about a pet session.
 Any other questions or unique circumstances you have, get in touch!
 I love talking about dogs.

 Medallion Session —$1,000